Profile

 📦 Storage

-• They can also be frozen before baking and cooked straight from frozen when you're ready.
+• For longer storage, freeze them before baking and cook straight from frozen when you’re ready to enjoy.

 🍷 Pairing